wikimedia/mediawiki-extensions-Wikibase/docs/storage/id-counters.md

  - [SqlIdGenerator] is the oldest ID generator implementation that works for all DB types.
  - [UpsertSqlIdGenerator] is a newer 'better' generator that only works for MySql.

-The [IdGenerator] implementation to be used can be switched using the [idGenerator] setting.
+The [IdGenerator] implementation to be used can be switched using the [repo_idGenerator] setting.
 A setting of `auto` means using the `UpsertSqlIdGenerator` if the database is a MySQL database and the `SqlIdGenerator` otherwise.

 ### Write scaling